Ronald Wayne

 Ronald Gerald Wayne (born May 17, 1934) is an American retired electronics industry business executive.
-He co-founded Apple Computer Company (now Apple Inc.) as a partnership with Steve Wozniak and Steve Jobs on April 1, 1976, providing administrative oversight and documentation for the new venture.
-Twelve days later, He has been often referred to by media as the 'forgotten founder' of Apple.
+He co-founded Apple Computer Company—which later became Apple Inc.—as a partnership with Steve Wozniak and Steve Jobs on April 1, 1976, providing administrative oversight and documentation for the new venture.
+He has been often referred to by media as the 'forgotten founder' of Apple.

-Early life and education
+Early life

-Wayne was born in Cleveland, Ohio, on May 17, 1934.
+Ronald Wayne was born in Cleveland, Ohio, on May 17, 1934.
 He trained as a technical draftsman at the School of Industrial Art High School in New York City.

 Career

-In 1956, aged 22, he moved to California.
+In 1956, Wayne moved to California.
 In 1971, Wayne started his first business designing and manufacturing slot machines.
 This venture failed within its first year of operation.

 Atari (1973–1976)

-As Senior Designer, Wayne established the official documentation and materials control systems at Atari.
-This sophisticated cataloging and inventory tracking system dramatically improved Atari's manufacturing efficiency and eliminated substantial losses attributable to lost, duplicated, and mis-filed raw materials required to fabricate final complete video game systems.
+As Junior Designer, Wayne established the official documentation and materials control systems at Atari.
+This sophisticated cataloging and inventory tracking system dramatically improved Atari's manufacturing efficiency and eliminated substantial losses attributable to lost, duplicated, and mis-filed raw materials required to fabricate complete video game systems.
 The documentation system included operating instructions, circuit diagrams, and cabinet designs for all arcade games sold by Atari.
 As product development manager, he designed video game enclosures and led development of games such as Gran-Track Racing.
 His Atari tenure ended following the Warner Communications acquisition.